Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

-Another proposed mechanism for enhancing SRF cavity performance is that interstitial impurities act as hydrogen traps \cite{ford_suppression_2013, isagawa_influence_1980}.
+Another proposed mechanism for enhancing SRF cavity performance is that interstitial impurities act as hydrogen traps \cite{ford_suppression_2013, isagawa_influence_1980, pfeiffer_trapping_1976}.
 Hydrogen is highly diffusive in Nb, making it particularly susceptible to hydrogen uptake.
 Additionally, many standard cavity processing techniques rely on acids, which may introduce additional H \cite{knobloch_q_2003, barkov_precipitation_2013}.
 When Nb is cooled below \SI{150}{K}, interstitial H may precipitate as niobium nanohydrides, which become superconducting through the proximity effect, thus degrading superconducting properties and increasing losses \cite{romanenko_proximity_2013, knobloch_q_2003}.
-The formation of these nanohydrides has been observed with cryogenic transmission electron microscopy and cryogenic atomic force microscopy\cite{ trenikhina_nanostructural_2015, sung_direct_2024}.
-Introducing dilute concentration of impurities, such as N, O, C, and Ti, can distort the bcc Nb lattice and allow the interstitials to act as effective traps for H\cite{koufalis_effects_2017, ford_first-principles_2013, dhakal_effect_2013}.
+The formation of these nanohydrides has been observed with cryogenic transmission electron microscopy and cryogenic atomic force microscopy\cite{trenikhina_nanostructural_2015, sung_direct_2024}.
+Introducing dilute concentrations of impurities, such as N, O, C, and Ti, can distort the bcc Nb lattice and allow the interstitials to act as effective traps for H\cite{koufalis_effects_2017, ford_first-principles_2013, dhakal_effect_2013}.
 First-principle calculations confirm it is more energetically favorable for interstitial H to bind to N or O than to Nb\cite{ford_first-principles_2013}.

-In this work, we conduct a quantitative analysis of the effect of nitrogen and oxygen impurities on R$_\mathrm{T}$ by correlating cavity measurements to materials characterizations from time-of-flight secondary ion mass spectropy (ToF-SIMS) and atom probe tomography (APT).
+In this work, we conduct a quantitative analysis of the effect of nitrogen and oxygen impurities on R$_\mathrm{T}$ by correlating cavity measurements to materials characterizations from time-of-flight secondary ion mass spectroscopy (ToF-SIMS).
 Our results indicate that nitrogen is up to ten times more effective than oxygen at \SI{16}{MV/m} at reducing R$_\mathrm{T}$.
-We interpret these findings in the context of previous experimental studies, Mattis-Bardeen theory, and theoretical models, and we propose a framework that connects improvements in cavity performance to changes in underlying superconducting material properties.
+We interpret these findings in the context of previous experimental studies, Mattis-Bardeen theory, and theoretical models.